RicePerson/KTANExpert/README.md

 # KTANExpert
-A Phython BombManual Expert for the game, **Keep Talking and Nobody Explodes** It's not done yet.
+A Python BombManual Expert for the game, **Keep Talking and Nobody Explodes** It's not done yet.
 As of right now, it only does:
 * Wires
 * Button*